On the road to Rogun Dam, Tajikistan’s ‘greatest dream’

 On the way back to Dushanbe, the mountains gradually begin to recede, but the image of the dam lingers.
 The dark tunnels, the waiting turbines, the heavy trucks, and the river flowing stubbornly between the rocks; together they sum up Tajikistan’s relationship with water.

-When you arrive in the capital in the evening and the lights shine along Rudaki Avenue, it is hard not to see them differently.
+When you arrive in the capital in the evening, and the lights shine along Rudaki Avenue, it is hard not to see them differently.
 Electricity is not just an ordinary utility.
 It is an extension of that distant river, that open mountain, and those tunnels where men work unseen by most of the population.